xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 ## Introducing the Project

 So at my work [Emotech](https://emotech.ai) I spend a lot of time working on audio AI systems.
-Often these models we want to limit to just running on speech data and not any background noise or dead air.
-For that we use some form of audio segmentation model such as a Voice Activity Detection (VAD) model.
-We recently open sourced a Rust library around a popular one silero which you can find [here](https://github.com/emotechlab/silero-rs).
+Often, we want to limit these models to just running on speech data and not any background noise or dead air.
+For that, we use some form of audio segmentation model such as a Voice Activity Detection (VAD) model.
+We recently open-sourced a Rust library around a popular one silero which you can find [here](https://github.com/emotechlab/silero-rs).

 For explaining all of this we do need to know a bit about how the VAD works internally.
 So buckle up!

 Inside the VAD we have a positive and a negative speech threshold.
-These function together as a hysteresis, so in some Rust flavoured pseudo-code:
+These function together as a hysteresis, so in some Rust-flavoured pseudo-code:

 ```rust
 let likelihood = vad.run(audio_frame);